fbohz/fbohz.github.io/_posts/2020-08-10-three_tier_architecture.markdown

 *Backend*

-This information delivery is supported behind the scenes by a back end support which is typically implemented these days using technologies like PHP, Java, ASP.NET, Ruby, Python or NodeJS.
+This information delivery is supported behind the scenes by a back end support which is typically implemented these days using technologies like PHP, Java, ASP.NET, Ruby, Python or Node.

 **Unifying a Single Language**